Conceptualizing a micro-app to help parents capture birth experiences

 FINAL SOLUTION

-An experience that lets parents tell their birth story their way
+A cohesive experience that lets new parents tell their birth story their way

 Timeline